Electric Heating can be expensive to run especially with Electricity costs at historically record levels, so what are the alternatives?

 There are also some differences in the speed in which the chosen Electric Heater will heat the room, for example an electric heating appliance which contains a fan, such as a fan heater or fan assisted convector heater will room the air in the room far faster than a convector heater, storage heater or traditional electric bar fire.

-Personal Heating Appliances would be the choice for people who live alone or couples and small families who are on a strict budget and live in old, poorly insulated properties, where trying to heat both the air and person would be impossible or at least extremely expensive.
+Personal Heating Appliances such as Halogen Heaters would be the choice for people who live alone or couples and small families who are on a strict budget and live in old, poorly insulated properties, where trying to heat both the air and person would be impossible or at least extremely expensive.
 By their design, Personal Electric Heating appliances are often cheaper to run, this is not as a result of them being any more efficient than electric space heaters, its just down to the fact that they are designed to heat a person rather than an entire room and therefore they require less Electric Power input and therefore are much cheaper to run.

 If you have decided to choose Electrical Space Heating, then you must ensure that the rating output of the Electric Heater is capable of heating the entire room.
 Many people are under the impression that one single 2kw or 3kw Electric Heater will heat their entire lounge or living area, and sadly this is not the case, as even an average sized, well insulated lounge may require as much as 5kw worth of heat input when the outside temperature drops below freezing.